Physiotherapist (MSc Pain Science), Chairperson of Chartered Physiotherapists in Pain Management group, Irish Society of Chartered Physiotherapists

 A multi-disciplinary approach to treating your pain

-The best framework to understanding and manage persistent pain is the bio-psychosocial framework.
+The best framework to understanding and managing persistent pain is the bio-psychosocial framework.
 By understanding this very complex condition from a biological, psychological and social perspective we have the best chance of planning a successful recovery.

 Acknowledging this complexity is very important because, in my opinion, there are usually no quick fixes for persistent pain; there are slower paced solutions, which involve planning and teamwork between the physiotherapist and the person in pain.